hafiskarim/portfolio/README.md

 ## Deprecation notice

-React-MDL is a set of React components build on top of Material Design Litev1.2.1
+React-MDL is a set of React components build on top of [Material Design Litev1.2.1](https://github.com/google/material-design-lite).

 ## Requirements